Dansando8/Dansando8/README.md

 - 💬 Ask me about ...
 Digital Marketing.
 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/daniel-sandoval-vcc)
 - 😄 Pronouns: They
-- ⚡ Fun fact: I am very social !
+- ⚡ Fun fact: I am very social and like to talk about almos everything !
 -->